Call Me by Your Name (film): Casting

 In 2015, Shia LaBeouf and Greta Scacchi were reportedly set to be cast in the film.
 In September 2016, Ivory confirmed they were no longer involved in the project.
-Ivory said he got along with LaBeouf, who had read for the film in New York City, but the production company later felt the actor was unsuitable after his "various troubles".
+Ivory said he got along with LaBeouf, who had read for the film in New York City, but the production company later felt he was unsuitable after his "various troubles".
 Ivory thought Scacchi and LaBeouf read well together and could have made it into the film, but the company disagreed.

-Guadagnino was impressed by Armie Hammer's performance in The Social Network (2010), describing him as a "sophisticated actor, with a great range".
-Hammer almost turned down the role of Oliver after reading the draft script because it contained nudity, saying, "There's a lot of stuff here that I've never done on film before.
-But there's no way I can't do this [film], mostly because it scares me so much."
-Hammer had previously played gay characters in J. Edgar (2011) and Final Portrait (2017).
+Guadagnino was impressed by Armie Hammer's performance in The Social Network (2010), calling him a "sophisticated actor, with a great range".
+Hammer almost turned down the role of Oliver after reading the draft script because it contained nudity, saying: "There's a lot of stuff here that I've never done on film before.
+But there's no way I can't do this, mostly because it scares me so much."
+Hammer had played gay characters in J. Edgar (2011) and Final Portrait (2017).

-In 2013, Swardstrom—Spears' husband and agent—introduced Chalamet to Guadagnino, who immediately felt the actor had "the ambition, the intelligence, the sensitivity, the naivety, and the artistry" to play Elio.
+In 2013, Swardstrom—Spears's husband and agent—introduced Chalamet to Guadagnino, who immediately felt the actor had "the ambition, the intelligence, the sensitivity, the naivety, and the artistry" to play Elio.
 Chalamet had already read Aciman's novel and described it as "a window into a young person".
-His character, 17-year-old Elio, is fluent in three languages: English, French and Italian.
-Upon his arrival in Italy, Chalamet—who already spoke French fluently and had played piano and guitar for years—prepared for his role with a schedule of daily lessons in Italian, gym workouts three times a week, and by working with composer Roberto Solci.
+Elio is fluent in three languages: English, French and Italian.
+Upon his arrival in Italy, Chalamet—who spoke French fluently and had played piano and guitar for years—prepared for his role with a schedule of daily Italian lessons, gym workouts three times a week, and work with composer Roberto Solci.